Offering inspirational Childcare since 2003

-I found my dream came to an end, when three years later I gave birth to twins and one of my twins the little boy was found to be severely disabled.
+Three years later my dreams came to an end, when I gave birth to twins and one of my twins, the little boy, was found to be severely disabled.
 I was devastated!
 Not knowing anything about disability at the time I had no choice but to sell my successful fashion business.

-I began pursuing my new position in life of being a full time carer, visiting hospitals on a regular basis with my three year old and baby twins, life seemed so busy and hard, I was exhausted.
+I began pursuing my new position in life as a full time carer; visiting hospitals on a regular basis with my three year old and baby twins, life was so busy and hard, and I was exhausted.
 But one day a nurse gave me a poem, which since has become very special to me, and it's why you can find it on this website.

 This poem describes how it is to bring up a child with a disability.

-I enjoyed bringing up my children, their was never a dull day, we would be painting, baking, play with water sand and exploring the great outdoors, I realised I really did love making everyday exciting for them.
-And craved a new adventure.
+I enjoyed bringing up my children, there was never a dull day, we would be painting, baking, play with water sand and exploring the great outdoors.
+And I realised I really did love making everyday exciting for them, and I craved a new exciting adventure for me too.

 I mentioned to a friend at the local playgroup my new found passion of working with children and a few parents expressed interest.

-After the first year I decided to take on 2 assistants that loved what I had achieved and supported me with my disabled son as well.
+After the first year I decided to take on two assistants that loved what I had achieved and supported me with my disabled son as well.